Companies that use ZipHQ

 The pain points revolve around scale and control.
 Companies want to "drive financial results through better supplier negotiations," "ensure compliance with SOX 404 controls," and achieve "operational excellence, compliance, and alignment with company objectives."
 Multiple postings mention the need to "streamline operations" and "drive automation" while managing rapid growth.
 One role specifically calls out responsibility for "accurate invoice classification and obtaining proper business owner approvals" before syncing to the general ledger, highlighting the governance and visibility challenges ZipHQ helps solve.

-👥 What types of companies is most likely to use ZipHQ?
+👥 What types of companies use ZipHQ?

-Source: Analysis of Linkedin bios of 423 companies that use ZipHQ
+Source: Analysis of Linkedin bios of 426 companies that use ZipHQ

 Company Characteristics